kenrward/PullAdvLogs2Sentinel/EverySecond/readme.md

+## PROOF of CONCEPT ONLY
+This code is a proof of concept to show how data can be pulled from M365 Advanced Hunting API to Azure Sentinel.
+It is **NOT** prodcution ready code.
+Author assumes no responsibility for its use nor implies any warranty.

 # TimerTrigger - PowerShell

 The `TimerTrigger` makes it incredibly easy to have your functions executed on a schedule.
 This sample demonstrates a simple use case of calling your function every 5 minutes.